 You want to know what they can do for you.
 Are they getting candidates, who look like you, to pass todays bar exam?

 -Does the tutor dwell too much on how good they did in law school or at the bar exam?
 Telling you how easy law school was for them, and how they passed the bar on their first try, does not provide insight into their teaching ability, nor how they will address your needs as a Repeater.
 The question is, can they get you to pass the bar exam?

 -Does the tutor spend your consultation time criticizing other tutors you are considering?
 Instead, they should be sharing with you what they have to offer you.

 7. Avoid Tutors Who Have A Cure All

 Avoid tutors who speak in generalities…they have “inside information”, the “secret”, the “key”.
 Passing the exam encompasses many correct choices, not a single enlightenment.
-A qualified tutor should assess your situation and provide a game plan for you.
+A qualified tutor should assess your situation and provide a path for you.